Sakshamgalyan/guide/docs/Brand Settings.md

-# Brand Settings
+import { CompanyName } from '@site/src/components/EnvVars';

-This module allows merchants to personalize and manage their customers' checkout experience through PaySecure.
+This module allows merchants to personalize and manage their customers' checkout experience through <CompanyName/>.

 Using this feature, you can: